New Zealand: 'ISIS terrorist' shot dead after 6 wounded in knife attack

-Wellington [New Zealand], September 3 (ANI): New Zealand police shot dead n 'ISIS-inspired lone wolf' after a supermarket terror attack left six people in hospital in Auckland.
+Wellington [New Zealand], September 3 (ANI): New Zealand police shot dead an 'ISIS-inspired lone wolf' after a supermarket terror attack left six people in hospital in Auckland.

 Prime Minister Jacinda Ardern said on Friday that six people were wounded in the terrorist attack.
 The suspect, a Sri Lankan national, has been fatally shot by police, New Zealand Herald reported.